 Starting from scratch

-Despite the hope that consumer pressure may win out, there remain significant stumbling blocks to how mobile roaming between the UK and the EU will work in the longer-term.
-Not least of these is the fact that there is no precedent for any country to have ever left the EU before, so negotiators will literally be starting from scratch.
+Despite the hope that consumer pressure may win out, there remain significant stumbling blocks to how mobile roaming between the UK and the EU will work in the longer term.
+Not least of these is the fact that there is no precedent for any country to have ever left the EU before, so negotiators will be starting from scratch.

 A third option may be for MNOs to negotiate their own free roaming arrangements with network partners in the EU.
-Here there is some precedent – prior to June 2017 Three offered tariff-free roaming (on 3G only) in markets where its parent organisation also has a presence, and this arrangement – which also applies to some non-EU markets such as Australia and the US – actually remains in place today.
+Here there is some precedent.
+Prior to June 2017, Three offered tariff-free roaming (on 3G only) in markets where its parent organisation also has a presence, and this arrangement – which also applies to some non-EU markets such as Australia and the US – remains in place today.

-Either way, a little over 12 months from now, one thing is for certain; UK travelers will be sailing, quite literally in some cases, into the unknown.
+Either way, a little over 12 months from now, one thing is for certain: UK travellers will be sailing, quite literally in some cases, into the unknown.